 Quick start

-If you're working in a project that already uses make
+If you're working in a project that already uses make,

-there should be a file called Makefile
+there should be a file called Makefile in the top-level directory.

 Running: